colonyos/documentation/content/index.rst

 .. image:: img/colonyos.png

-ColonyOS is a Meta-OS designed to facilite implementation and deployment of distributed applications that can seamlessly run across a **computing continuum**, ranging from edge environments, cloud infrastructures to powerful HPC systems.
+ColonyOS is a Meta-OS designed to facilite implementation and deployment of distributed applications that can seamlessly run across a **compute continuum**, ranging from edge environments, cloud infrastructures to powerful HPC systems.

 .. csv-table::
    :widths: auto